friendofsvelte/toasted/README.md

 	throw flash_redirect(
 		cookies,
 		{
-			messages: [
-				'This is just a simple toast message.',
-				'This is just another simple toast message'
+			messages: [ 'This is just a simple toast message.', 'This is just another simple toast message'], // or message: 'This is just a simple toast message.'
-			],
 			message_type: 'success',
 			alias: 'already_confirmed'
 		},